Odsal Stadium: 1980–1996: Bradford City and the return of speedway

-2000–present: Redevelopments
+1996–2019: Super League and Championship eras

-At the dawn of the Super League era in 1996, Bradford Bulls wanted to attract new sponsors but had poor and outdated hospitality suites.
-In 2000 they announced plans to build hospitality suites at the South End of the stadium which would mean building on the track around the pitch, effectively ending speedway's association with Bradford.
-Construction started in 2001 and was completed in 2002 with Bradford Bulls playing two seasons at Valley Parade.
+At the dawn of the Super League era in 1996, Bradford Northern, now renamed the Bradford Bulls, wanted to attract new sponsors but had poor and outdated hospitality suites.
+In 2000, the club announced plans to build hospitality suites at the South End of the stadium, which would mean building on the track around the pitch, effectively ending speedway's association with Bradford.
+Construction started in 2001 and was completed in 2002, with Bradford Bulls playing two seasons at Valley Parade.

-After London won the right to host the 2012 Olympic Games in 2008, plans were put in place for an Olympic Legacy Park at Odsal, which would mean redeveloping the stadium and the Richard Dunn Leisure Centre opposite; these plans never came to fruition and a Legacy Park was built in Sheffield instead.
+After London won the right to host the 2012 Summer Olympics, plans were put in place in 2008 for an Olympic Legacy Park at Odsal, which would mean redeveloping the stadium and the Richard Dunn Leisure Centre opposite; these plans never came to fruition and a Legacy Park was built in Sheffield instead.

-In 2012, the Bulls got into severe financial difficulties and the RFL stepped in and bought the lease to Odsal.
-After struggling for some years, in early 2017 the Bulls were formally liquidated and a new phoenix club was formed by Andrew Chalmers, who announced plans to redevelop Odsal into a venue fit for Super League and international rugby league.
-These plans came to nothing and the club's ongoing running costs at the stadium, including the £72,000 rent payable to the Rugby Football League, led the Bulls to announce they were to leave Odsal for a financially prudent ground share with Dewsbury.
-On 1 September 2019, the club played their last game at Odsal, which had been the team's home ground for 85 years.

-Nearby football club Bradford Park Avenue had discussed moving to Odsal on several occasions, most recently in 2018, but this did not come to fruition.